usnistgov/Intra-Vehicular-Networks/README.md

 # Code :

--  The code in the repository "can2ipwrapper" enables Interoperability between different CAN ECUs troughout an ethernet meduim.
+##  The code in the repository "can2ipwrapper" enables Interoperability between different CAN ECUs troughout an ethernet meduim.

-description of files :
+### description of files :

+   #### Interoperability Code  (contributors :  khalid.halba@nist.gov & charif.mahmoudi@nist.gov ) :

       /can2ipwrapper/IPtoCanwrapper.c : convert IP frames to CAN frames.
       /can2ipwrapper/can2IPwrapper.c  : convert CAN frames to IP frames.

+   #### CAN Libraries and traffic generators  ( Reused Code )  : https://github.com/linux-can/can-utils

       /can2ipwrapper/cangen.c         : generate CAN frames.
       /can2ipwrapper/candump.c        : receive and dump CAN frames.
+      /can2ipwrapper/include/linux/*  : CAN libraries

--  The file "infra-setup.md" explains in detail how to run SDN over a wireless network. this is the first step into implementing Software Defined In Vehicule networks over a wireless network.
+##  The file "infra-setup.md" explains in detail how to run SDN over a wireless network. this is the first step into implementing Software Defined In Vehicule networks over a wireless network.